principles of the theory of wealth

 Background for the piece:

 I believe exchanging information can create wealth in contextual reasoning and cultural ways.
 If it is something valuable, that does not have to be linked with thermodynamics and does not have to have any link with energy.
-Some of course generate power out of cultural richness, but it should in fact has nothing to do with new-liberalism, nor notions of obligation and debt.
+Some of course generate power out of cultural richness, but it should has nothing to do with new liberalism, nor notions of obligation and debt.

 board games “AI” antagosnist: